Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 }
 ```

 Pass the `origin key` to your front end.
-You might use this origin key to be able to render Component.
+Origin key is required to render an Adyen payment method Component.

 > Note: The first 2 steps are optional if origin key and payment methods have been already cached by the merchant server.